perak/kitchen-site/files/getting_started.md

 You can download the binary release <a href="/install/install_win.zip" _target="blank">here</a>.
 Extract it somewhere and make sure `meteor-kitchen.exe` is in your system PATH.
 See included `windows.txt` for more details.

 **Note**

 - Filenames are treated case sensitive.

 - meteor-kitchen uses "curl" to download files.
-You can find curl for windows <a href="http://www.confusedbycode.com/curl/#downloads" target="_blank">here</a>.
+You can find "curl" for windows <a href="http://www.confusedbycode.com/curl/#downloads" target="_blank">here</a>.

+- **Windows XP & Windows 7**: From version 0.9.53 you don't need "where.exe" anymore.
+But if you are experiencing problems (if meteor-kitchen cannot execute meteor) try to install "where.exe".
+You can find instructions on how to download and install "where.exe" <a href="http://superuser.com/questions/249725/where-to-download-where-exe-tool-for-windows-xp" target="_blank">here</a>.

-Current version is 0.9.48
+Current version is 0.9.54
 =========================

 Click <a href="{{pathFor 'version_history'}}">here</a> to see the version history.